joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/03/12/dining/roasted-asparagus-passover.html?searchResultPosition=5

 **Don’t Reject the Champion League’s Changes Out of Hand**\
-`The latest proposals to restructure the Champions League show that there may be sense even in dumb ideas.`\
+`The latest proposals to reallocate European soccer’s riches show that there may be sense even in dumb ideas.`\
 https://nytimes.com/2021/03/12/sports/soccer/champions-league-reform-juventus.html?searchResultPosition=6

 **Nadler, Ocasio-Cortez and Others in Congress Call on Cuomo to Resign**\